-Palliative Care and End of Life Research projects
+Palliative Care and End of Life Care Research Projects

-The Centre operates with three research strands: clinical care, care pathways and relationships.
-All projects and outputs are aligned with one or more of these areas.
-Each of the strands is directly connected with the Little Company of Mary core strategic areas in the 2011-15 plan, and specifically to priorities in: excellence in care, service development & innovation, and people & culture.
+The Centre operates to address priorities in: excellence in care, service development & innovation, clinical research and people & culture.
 Each project also addresses strategic national and local policy objectives.

 The Centre’s mission is to make a substantial positive impact on palliative care, improve service delivery and improve patient and carer outcomes by:

 - Conducting high quality, multidisciplinary research with a particular focus on the translation of research into practice.

 - Building research capacity through training and mentoring palliative care clinicians, research students, career researchers and teaching staff.

 - Advising, collaborating and consulting on key issues and challenges relating to palliative care research with the health industry, clinicians, government, patient/carer groups and other key stakeholders.

 - Creating and sustaining a collegial, supportive and high performance research culture that is attractive to management, clinicians, the researchers and research students.

 Project funding comes from competitive research grants, consultancies and from the ACT Health Department.
 Whenever possible, projects have national and international collaborators to embed the impact and engagement of work in multiple sites and contexts.
 We also work closely with relevant peak bodies, including Palliative Care Australia.

 Head of the Calvary Centre for Palliative Care Research at Clare Holland House, ACT